sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2019-07-21-remove-duplicates-from-sorted-list-ii.md

   caption: Engineering Notes and Practical Examples
   show_overlay_excerpt: false
 ---
-This guide explains the intuition, optimized approach, and Java implementation for remove duplicates from sorted list ii in java, with practical tips for interviews and production coding standards.
+This variant is more subtle than the simpler sorted-list deduplication problem.
+We are not keeping one copy of repeated values.
+We are removing every value that appears more than once.

+---

-## Problem
+## Problem 1: Remove Duplicates from Sorted List II

-Remove all values that appear more than once in a sorted linked list.

-Example: `1->2->3->3->4->4->5` -> `1->2->5`

-## Approach
+Problem description:
+Given the head of a sorted linked list, delete all nodes that have duplicate numbers, leaving only nodes whose values appear exactly once.

+What we are solving actually:
+In the simpler version, duplicates are collapsed to one node.
+Here, duplicate values must disappear completely.
+That means we need to detect an entire duplicate block first, then decide whether to keep it or skip all of it.

+What we are doing actually:

-Use a dummy node and two pointers:
+1. Use a dummy node so we can safely remove duplicates even if they start at the head.

-- `prev` points to last confirmed unique node
+2. Let `prev` point to the last confirmed unique node.
-- `current` scans duplicates block

-## Java Solution
+3. Let `current` scan through the list and detect duplicate runs.
+4. If a duplicate run is found, connect `prev.next` to the first node after that run.

 ```java
 class Solution {